01-Introduction

 Store#

-Most of the data might seem useless for now, but it is of upmost importance to keep it.
-Throwing data away is a big no no.
+Most of the data might seem useless for now, but it is of utmost importance to keep it.
+Throwing data away is a big no-no.

 Why not throw something away when it is useless?